Mark Hannaford, WEM Conference Founder introduces #WEM21.

-This is the 9th year we have held an annual World Extreme Medicine Conference, although this year we’ve now moved over to the online arena becoming #VirtualWEM20 – a virtual conference to be held on Saturday 17th & Sunday 18th October 2020 where you can immerse yourself in a WEM online environment and be inspired from the comfort of your sofa (or, frankly, from wherever in the world you can get online) over two action-packed days as you encounter the biggest and best extreme medicine content from over 40 speakers.
+This is the 10th year we have held an annual World Extreme Medicine Conference, and we’re making it extra EXTREME!
+For the first time ever you can immerse yourself in person in Edinburgh or virtually in our WEM online environment 13th – 15th November and be inspired over three action-packed days as you encounter the biggest and best extreme medicine content from world-renowned speakers.

 Doctors and medics who decide to work in extreme medicine will have a rewarding and dynamic career that offers plenty of diversity and challenges along the way, but it can be incredibly tough at times and individuals need to ensure they are suited to the job.
 You need to be able to cope with long deployments far away from home and work in situations that may expose you to things that shock you or even threaten your safety.